LibraryCarpentry/lc-spreadsheets/episodes/04-quality-control.md

 Quality assurance can make data entry easier as well as more robust.
 For example, if you use a list of options to restrict data entry, the spreadsheet will provide you with a drop-downlist of the available items.
-So, instead of trying to remember the initials of all your trainers, you can just select the right option from the list.
+So, instead of trying to remember the workshop title abbreviation, you can just select the right option from the list.

 ![Image of drop-down menu](../fig/4_data-validation-auto-complete.png)